CassRai/CassRai/README.md

 I am a first year Computer Science student at the Univeristy of Leicester!

-- 🤖: I am interested in Maths, Artificial Intelligence and Robotics.
+- 🤖: I am interested in Artificial Intelligence AND Robotics.

-- 🏑: In my spare time, I play badminton, read tech articles and documentaries.
+- Hobbies:
-        I am also in the University's mixed hockey team
+        - 🏑 I play badminton and  I am also in my University's mixed hockey team
+        - 📖 I love to read especially classics
+        - 🎼 Constantly listening to music - particuarly 80s, 90s and 00s hits!

 ---